 Full-time students may audit a course by obtaining permission from the instructor and completing a course audit application available from the Registrar.
 Students who are registered for 12 or more credits do not incur any additional charges for auditing a course.
 If a student's registration decreases to 11 credits or fewer while she is auditing a course, all regular per-credit tuition and fees apply to the audited course.
 For full-time students, the course audit option is restricted to Chatham courses, undergraduate or graduate level, and does not apply to independent studies.
+Courses for major or minor credit may not be audited.
+General Education credits may not be audited.
 No credit is granted for course audits, but the course audit will be recorded on the transcript.
 Students auditing a course are expected to meet the same course requirements as the students who take the course for credit and must have the qualifications needed to take an academic overload if applicable.